anu-rag/slate/source/includes/_users.md

 Parameter | Default | Description
 --------- | ------- | -----------
-first_name          | None    | First name of the user.
-Maximum character length 30.
-last_name           | None    | Surname of the user.
-Maximum character length 30.
-personal_email      | None    | Email of the user.
+emp_user_id         | None    | Id of the user whose details need to be updated. first_name          | None    | First name of the user.
+Maximum character length 30. last_name           | None    | Surname of the user.
+Maximum character length 30. personal_email      | None    | Email of the user.
 Maximum character length 254.